Latent tuberculosis: Boosting

-The phenomenon of boosting is one way of obtaining a false positive test result.
-Theoretically, a person's ability to develop a reaction to the TST may decrease over time – for example, a person is infected with latent TB as a child and is administered a TST as an adult.
-Because there has been such a long time since the immune responses to TB has been necessary, that person might give a negative test result.
-If so, there is a fairly reasonable chance that the TST triggers a hypersensitivity response in the person's immune system and the body overreacts to what it perceives as a re-infection.
-In this case, when that person is given the test again (as is standard procedure, see above), they may have a significantly greater reaction to the test, giving a very strong positive; this can be commonly misdiagnosed as Tuberculin Conversion.
-This can also be triggered by receiving the BCG vaccine, as opposed to a proper infection.
-Although boosting can occur in any age group, the likelihood of the reaction increases with age.
+The phenomenon of boosting is one way to obtain a false-positive test result.
+Theoretically, a person's ability to develop a reaction to the TST may decrease over time—for example, a person is infected with latent TB as a child and is administered a TST as an adult.
+Because so much time has passed since the immune response to TB was necessary, that person might show a negative test result.
+If so, there is a reasonable probability that the TST triggers a hypersensitivity response in the person's immune system, and the body overreacts to what it perceives as a reinfection.
+In this case, when that person receives the test again (as is standard procedure), they may have a significantly greater reaction to the test, showing a strong positive; this result is commonly misdiagnosed as tuberculin conversion.
+This result can also be triggered by receiving the Bacillus Calmette–Guérin (BCG) vaccine against TB, rather than having a proper infection.
+Although boosting can occur in any age group, the likelihood of such a reaction increases with age.

-Boosting is only likely to be relevant if an individual is beginning to undergo periodic TSTs (health care workers, for example).
+Boosting is only likely to be relevant if a person (e.g., a health care worker) is beginning to undergo periodic TSTs.
 In this case, the standard procedure is called two-step testing.
-The individual is given their first test and in the event of a negative, given a second test in 1 to 3 weeks.
-This is done to combat boosting in situations where, had that person waited up to a year to get their next TST, they might still have a boosted reaction, and be misdiagnosed as a new infection.
+The person is given their first test; in the event of a negative result, they receive a second test in 1 to 3 weeks.
+This double administration is done to combat boosting in situations where—if that person had waited up to a year to get their next TST—they might still have a boosted reaction and be misdiagnosed as having a new infection.

-There is a difference in US and UK guidelines.
-In the US, testers are told to ignore the possibility of false positive due to the BCG vaccine, as the BCG is seen as having waning efficacy over time.
-Therefore, the Centers for Disease Control and Prevention (CDC) urges that people be treated based on risk stratification regardless of BCG vaccination history, and if a person receives a negative and then a positive TST, they will be assessed for full TB treatment beginning with an X-ray to confirm that TB is not active and proceeding from there.
-Conversely, the UK guidelines acknowledge the potential effect of the BCG vaccination, as it is mandatory and therefore a prevalent concern.
-Though the UK shares the procedure of administering two tests, 1 week apart, and accepting the second one as the accurate result, they also assume that a second positive is indicative of an old infection (and therefore, certainly LTBI) or the BCG itself.
-In the case of BCG vaccinations confusing the results, Interferon-γ (IFN-γ) tests may be used as they will not be affected by the BCG.
+The US and UK guidelines differ.
+In the US, testers are advised to ignore the possibility of a false positive due to the BCG vaccine, because the BCG is seen as having waning efficacy over time.
+Therefore, the Centers for Disease Control and Prevention (CDC) urges that people be treated based on risk stratification, regardless of BCG vaccination history.
+If a person shows a negative and then a positive TST, they are assessed for full TB treatment—beginning with an X-ray to confirm that TB is not active—and proceeding from there.
+Conversely, the UK guidelines acknowledge the potential effect of the BCG vaccination, because it is mandatory and therefore a prevalent concern.
+The UK shares the procedure of administering two tests, 1 week apart, and accepting the second one as the accurate result; however, the UK also assumes that a second positive indicates an old infection (and therefore certainly LTBI) or the BCG itself.
+In the case of BCG vaccinations that confuse results, Interferon-γ (IFN-γ) tests may be used because they are unaffected by the BCG.